 top of page

-Material information according to DIN EN 10088-3
+Online data sheet according to DIN EN 10088-3 for material 1.4541

 The material AISI 321 is an austenitic stainless steel that is also known under the designations 1.4541, Alloy 321, BS 321S31, BS 321S51 and X6CrNiTi18-10.
-The material has been stabilised by the addition of titanium and is characterised by good corrosion resistance (PREN value 17.0 to 19.0).
+The material is a V2A steel that has been stabilised by the addition of titanium and is characterised by good corrosion resistance (PREN value 17.0 to 19.0).
 Stainless steel AISI 321 / 1.4541 is resistant to intercrystalline corrosion, but not to contact with seawater.
 The material is non-magnetic (amagnetic μr < 1.3) and can be used up to a temperature of 550 °C. In the solution-annealed state (+AT at room temperature), the material has a tensile strength of 500 to 700 N/mm², a hardness of ≤ 215 and a density of 7.9 kg/dm³.
 The rustproof steel AISI 321 is extremely easy to weld but only moderately easy to forge.
 It can be used for cold forming and cold heading.
 This material is used, for example, in the automotive industry, in mechanical engineering or in the chemical industry.

 Specifications of the material